neobrandll/Boxing-game/README.md

 # Boxing-game
 <p>ABOUT THIS APP:</p>
-<blockquote>a Html, Css and Javascript Boxing game made with the canvas API</blockquote>
+<blockquote>A Html, Css and Javascript Boxing game made with the canvas API</blockquote>

 <h3>Features</h3>
 <ul>